Overlapped-repetition Shor codes achieving fourfold asymptotic rate: Introduction

+Beyond the aforementioned concerns regarding decoding complexity, iterative decoders can also suffer performance loss when certain error syndromes cannot be resolved within practical time limits.
+In particular, trapping sets~\cite{Raveendran2021trappingsetsof} may prevent the decoder from identifying a valid recovery operator.
+For a generic (possibly random) \([[n,k,d]]\) code, the syndrome space contains \(2^{\,n-k}\) elements, and the absence of exploitable structure makes decoding increasingly difficult as this space grows exponentially.
+Consequently, proposed general-purpose decoders may struggle to reliably handle all syndromes in realistic scenarios.

+A straightforward strategy for mitigating such performance loss is to revisit codes with highly regular structure.
+For example, a \([[d^{2},1,d]]\) Shor code~\cite{PhysRevA.52.R2493, Shor95} contains \(d(d-1)\) weight-\(2\) \(ZZ\) stabilizers and \((d-1)\) weight-\(2d\) \(X^{\otimes 2d}\) stabilizers, requiring only \((1+d)2^{\,d-1}\) recovery rules rather than the full \(2^{\,d^{2}-1}\) syndrome space.
+Structurally, the Shor code is built from an outer \([d,1,d]\) repetition code to protect against phase-flip errors and an inner \([d,1,d]\) repetition code to protect against bit-flip errors.
+The average stabilizer weight is \(\tfrac{4d}{d+1} \le 4\), ensuring modest measurement overhead.
+The drawback, however, is the substantial qubit overhead required to achieve larger distances, resulting in a poor code rate.
+This trade-off motivates the search for more efficient designs that improve rate while preserving these advantageous structural features.

-Indeed, the aforementioned modification of the outer code~\cite{PhysRevA.111.052602} was inspired by the work of Fletcher et al.~\cite{4675715}.
-The outer code in that construction is a $[k+1,k,2]$ single-parity-check code (SPCC), which provides only limited protection against phase-flip errors.
-Since the SPCC is a special case of the $[n,k,d=2]$ lexicodes introduced by Conway and Sloane~\cite{1057187}, it is natural to seek insight from lexicodes with higher distance that can encode multiple qubits simultaneously.
-The simplest nontrivial example is the $[5,2,3]$ lexicode, which effectively corresponds to two overlapping $[3,1,3]$ repetition codes sharing one bit.
-Generalizing this idea, we may construct a family of codes by overlapping $k$ $[d,1,d]$ repetition codes with $\ell \le \lfloor \tfrac{d}{2} \rfloor$ shared bits, yielding a $[k(d-\ell) + \ell, k, d]$ code.
-In the limiting case $k=1$, the construction reduces to the standard repetition code, whereas for larger $k$ the code rate improves from $\tfrac{1}{d}$ to $\tfrac{1}{d - \ell}$, potentially doubling the rate.
+Indeed, the outer code can be generalized to yield a high-rate amplitude-damping \(w\) code with parameters \([[(w+1)(w+k),\,k]]\)~\cite{PhysRevA.111.052602}, capable of correcting all amplitude-damping errors of weight up to \(w\).
+Such a construction is intrinsically error-biased.
+This observation suggests that the Shor code can be extended to encode multiple logical qubits simultaneously.
+The generalization of the outer code in Ref.~\cite{PhysRevA.111.052602} was itself inspired by the scheme of Fletcher \emph{et al.}~\cite{4675715}, where the outer code is a \([k+1,k,2]\) single-parity-check code (SPCC) that provides limited protection against phase-flip errors.
+Since the SPCC is a special case of the \([n,k,d=2]\) lexicodes introduced by Conway and Sloane~\cite{1057187}, it is natural to seek analogous constructions using higher-distance lexicodes that can encode multiple qubits.

+The simplest nontrivial example is the \([5,2,3]\) lexicode, which may be viewed as two overlapping \([3,1,3]\) repetition codes sharing one bit.
+Generalizing this idea, one can form a family of codes by overlapping \(k\) \([d,1,d]\) repetition codes with \(\ell \le \lfloor d/2 \rfloor\) shared bits, producing a \([k(d-\ell)+\ell,\,k,\,d]\) code.
+In the limiting case \(k=1\), this reduces to the standard repetition code, while for larger \(k\) the rate improves from \(1/d\) to \(1/(d-\ell)\), allowing up to a twofold enhancement.